chrisyoung/hecks-archive/README.md

 [![Code Climate](https://codeclimate.com/github/chrisyoung/heckson/badges/gpa.svg)](https://codeclimate.com/github/chrisyoung/heckson)

 # Heckson
 Isolate your domain and make it the center of your programming world.
-Use Heckson to generate a Domain library that can drive your applications.
+Use Heckson to generate a Domain library that can be driven by your frameworks.

 [Hexagonal Architecture](http://alistair.cockburn.us/Hexagonal+architecture)